Loading Solar Battery Perth...

 Run pool pumps during solar generation hours (10am-3pm) rather than from battery.
 A typical pool pump uses 1-2 kW for 6-8 hours daily - that's 6-16 kWh that shouldn't come from your battery.

-The WA DEBS rebate provides $130/kWh for the first 10 kWh.
+The WA battery rebate provides $$130/kWh for eligible batteries up to 10kWh.
 This creates a sweet spot:

 Best for: Uncertain usage, budget constraints, future-proofing